karate

 Master Tomoaki Koyabu helped me write a book, Dancing in the Kara of Te, which covers some key basics I've learned through him about the art.

-I've learned about other self-defence and martial arts as well, taking classes and, one year, organizing and running a five-week community participation program in Vancouver called "The Art of Martial Arts" in 1998.
+I've learned about other self-defence and martial arts as well, especially from organizing and running a five-week community participation program in Vancouver called "The Art of Martial Arts" in 1998.
 Thirty different martial arts schools representing 24 different forms from seven countries taught classes, gave performances, and contributed visual, musical, dramatic, and other arts to the events.
-More than 1,200 people attended.
+More than 1,200 people attended, and many continued taking classes from the school of their choice.

-Master Seikichi Toguchi, on the left, created Shorei-Kan (House of Politeness and Respect) from Master Chogun Miyagi's pioneering karate work.
-Toguchi was the inspiration and role model for the old master in original "The Karate Kid" movie, although the tournament at the end is a Hollywood addition that runs counter to the karate way.
+Master Seikichi Toguchi, on the left, created Shorei-Kan (House of Politeness and Respect) karate from Master Chogun Miyagi's pioneering karate work.

 I painted this watercolour for Koyabu Sensei following my 1st-degree black belt test, to thank him for his karate genius and for his help building a Japanese garden in our yard.